LordGhostX/animeX-v2/README.md

 * Advisable to check the source website for the anime because it'll download all the episodes on the site (720p and 1080p if it's available on the site)
 * The website isn't exactly organized so some anime may fail while trying to download.
 Make a PR when that occurs
 * This website isn't regularly updated with the latest anime please use [animepahe.com](https://animepahe.com) instead
-* Share to your friends
+* Share with your friends

 ## Supported Websites
 * [animeout.xyz](https://animeout.xyz)